 **We currently are unable to provide TNR services outside of Middletown and will never relocate or remove feral or stray cats from an area.
 It is cruel and we do not support this behavior.
 To find a rescue that is closer to the town you/the cat(s) reside in, please visit this website and type in the town and click search.
 We are at capacity so we are also unable to take in friendly stray cats or kittens that are found, however, we are able to help promote adoption by posting on our social media and website.
 See our Community Cats Page for more information.
 If you are looking for ways to help or stop the overpopulation and cycle of kittens, we are willing to lend out humane traps and provide education on how to trap cats.
 It is also easiest for you to contact rescues closest to your town and ask to barrow trap(s) so you don’t have to travel very far to pick up any equipment.
-You can also use the resources below for caring for the cat(s) when they are returned after their spay/neuter surgery.
-The list further below also contains all low-cost spay/neuter clinics in CT that can help with the financial burden.
 Thank you for caring for the feral or stray cat(s) in your neighborhood.

 Feral Colony Care